LemesoftNostalgic/sprint-o-matic/README.md

 its search algorithms that run in separate processes.
 There may be some lag on the way to the first control, as it often is the case with real life orienteering, but that lag should settle later on.

+The World series maps take a while to start, sometimes even half a minute or so.
+The time is well spent on map data downloading and track rendering.

 ## Usage